Mushroom-Daemon/doks/content/docs/3_psych_triggers/belonging.md

 ### Action Items

 Determine the group of people who already own your product and why/how they relate to it and see themselves.
 Craft your sales presentations accordingly.

+What group can you ask them to join?
+(Walnut Valley Puppies)